I love working on home furniture and like giving tips to others.

-I remember we bought our six-foot pine table when our first child was born.
+I remember we bought our 6-foot pine table when our first child was born.
 It seemed enormous to us!
 Two young people and a tiny baby, why did we buy so big?

-Well, roll on another sixteen years and not only are there more kids, but they are huge and their friends are huge, and quite frankly, that enormous six-foot table became way too small!
+Well, roll on another 16 years and not only are there more kids, but they are huge and their friends are huge and, quite frankly, that enormous 6-foot table became way too small!

 I looked into new tables.
-But with three active boys, I didn't want something so fine that I'd always be fretting about glass marks, spills and scratches.
-I also didn't particularly want to drop grand or two on a piece of furniture.
+But with three active boys, I didn't want something so fine that I'd always be fretting about glass marks, spills, and scratches.
+I also didn't particularly want to drop a grand or two on a piece of furniture.

-It's Easy to Make Your Existing Table Bigger with a 4'x8' Board
+Make Your Current Table Bigger With a 4' x 8' Board

 - 2 2" nails